amiyasahu/amiyasahu.github.io/_posts/2018-12-31-handy-js-utility-methods.md

 ---
 layout: post
-title: Handy javascript utility methods
+title: Handy JavaScript Utility Methods
 ---

 ## Update Object state and return a new object by merging the socond onto the first one